 Doctors and nurses

 The National Health Service (NHS) is the national healthcare system in the United Kingdom which is publicly funded.
 In order to access NHS healthcare in the UK, you must register with a doctor (also know as a General Practitioner or GP).
-Student health is primarily a college responsibility; your college will have an arrangement with an NHS doctor and college nurse.
+Your college will have an arrangement with an NHS doctor and many also have a college nurse.

 Registering with a doctor in Oxford

-You can choose to register with another local GP if you prefer (if they will take on new patients).
-You can also choose to register with a local private medical practice for treatment if you are registered for NHS treatment but want more than the NHS is able to provide, or if you are not entitled to NHS treatment.
+You can choose to register with another local GP if you prefer, or with a local private medical practice for treatment if you are registered for NHS treatment but want more than the NHS is able to provide, or if you are not entitled to NHS treatment.
 The University does not endorse any one local medical practice over another.
 If you are not entitled to free NHS treatment you are advised to take out appropriate private healthcare insurance for the length of your stay in the UK.

 College nurses